Crystal-Modeling/tasklist-theia-glsp/README.md

   Launches a Google chrome instance, opens the Theia browser application at `http://localhost:3000` and will automatically open an example workspace that contains a `example.tasklist` file.
   Double-click the file in the `Explorer` to open it with the `Tasklist Diagram Editor`.
   Breakpoints in the source files of the `glsp-client/**/browser` directories will be picked up.

-## Next steps

-Once you are up and running with this project template, we recommend to refer to the [Getting Started](https://www.eclipse.org/glsp/documentation) to learn how to

-- ➡️ Add your custom [source model](https://www.eclipse.org/glsp/documentation/sourcemodel) instead of using the example model
-- ➡️ Define the diagram elements to be generated from the source model into the [graphical model](https://www.eclipse.org/glsp/documentation/gmodel)
-- ➡️ Make the diagram look the way you want by adjusting the [diagram rendering and styling](https://www.eclipse.org/glsp/documentation/rendering)

-## More information

-For more information, please visit the [Eclipse GLSP Umbrella repository](https://github.com/eclipse-glsp/glsp) and the [Eclipse GLSP Website](https://www.eclipse.org/glsp/).
-If you have questions, please raise them in the [discussions](https://github.com/eclipse-glsp/glsp/discussions) and have a look at our [communication and support options](https://www.eclipse.org/glsp/contact/).